-- 14. Provision of community facilities including a new 2 form entry primary school of not less than 2.5ha of land, focused in a broadly central location within the development, a local centre providing options for local convenience retail and health services and other community uses; - 15.
-Options for the enhancement of facilities at North Walsham Town Football Club should be considered in line with local and national standards and guidance from Sport England and other sports bodies, as part of the wider Green Infrastructure strategy for the site:
+14. Provision of community facilities including a new school, focused in a broadly central location within the development (dependent on educational need, and if there is not a need there is ability to allow this area to be altered to another use dependant upon demand), a local centre providing options for local convenience retail and health services and other community uses;

+15. Options for the enhancement of facilities at North

-Figure 05; Map of Allocation NW62/A.
+Figure 5.2; Map of Allocation NW62/A